flicstar/flicstar.github.io/writing/_posts/2024-04-28-minecraft.md

 So what do we do now - randomly fly around A WHOLE WORLD to find her build?
 That feels like hard work.
 More googling led me to the website [Chunkbase](https://www.chunkbase.com/) that shows you the map of the world for your seed — cool!
 At least we can now work systematically.

 Next step: hand over to a more patient adult to do a grid search of surroundings.
-My husband (a non-Minecrafter, but son of a Search & Rescue Police Officer) spent almost 20 minutes looking and at dusk on the first day, he spies the familiar glint of a giant glass mushroom, the horse enclosure, axolotls.
+My husband (a non-Minecrafter, but son of a Police Search and Rescue officer) spent almost 20 minutes looking and at dusk on the first day, he spies the familiar glint of a giant glass mushroom, the horse enclosure, axolotls.
 Happy Days Mate!